 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

-APU’s social science major prepares students to educate others in the social dynamics that define our lives.
+APU’s Bachelor of Social Science major prepares students to educate others in the social dynamics that define our lives.
 The degree is designed primarily to prepare students to teach social science disciplines (particularly history, political science, geography, economics, and sociology) at the secondary level.
 The coursework provides a solid foundation in macro- and microeconomics, world civilizations, U.S. history, world geography, American government, comparative religions, psychology, and history and politics of the non-Western world.